MaxenceMaire/audionimbus/audionimbus-sys/README.md

 3. Extracts only the required shared libraries for your platform
 4. Sets up the library search paths automatically

-The downloaded files are cached in your build directory and won't be re-downloaded unless the version changes.
+The downloaded files are cached in `$OUT_DIR/steam_audio_cache` and won't be re-downloaded unless the version changes.

-### Troubleshooting Auto-Install Issues

-If automatic installation fails:

-1. **Missing dependencies**: Ensure `curl` (or `wget`) and `unzip` are installed on your system
-2. **Network issues**: The build script downloads from GitHub releases.
-Ensure you have internet access
-3. **Permissions**: Make sure the build process has write permissions to the `OUT_DIR`

-You can always fall back to manual installation if automatic installation doesn't work.

-Downloaded files are cached in `$OUT_DIR/steam_audio_cache`.
 If you need to force a re-download, you can delete this directory.

 ## Manual Installation